cvs-health/android-compose-accessibility-techniques/doc/content/HeadingSemantics.md

 # Heading Semantics
-Top-level heading text must be marked as an accessibility heading.
+The heading text marking primary content sections of a screen must be marked as an accessibility heading.
 This supports the WCAG [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG22/#info-and-relationships), which requires information conveyed through presentation (such as larger-sized heading text) to be programmatically available to accessibility services.
+This principal extends to the titles of top app bars, dialogs, and bottom sheets.

 Mark a composable as an accessibility heading by applying `Modifier.semantics { heading() }`.